 InTERFEWS will equip students with 21st century professional skills and networks to solve complex FEWS issues through professional development activities.
 Activities will include participation in transdisciplinary problem solving and communications training and research seminars as described below.

-Communications training will include participation in a 1 day communication workshop to improve written and oral communication.
-InTERFEWS trainees will be required to practice the learned skills in a format that includes assessment by peers and mentors.
+Communications training will include participation in a 2-day communications workshop to improve written and oral communication skills.
+InTERFEWS trainees will be required to practice the learned skills in formats that includes assessment by peers and mentors.
 Practice experiences will include both written and oral presentation requirements.
-Trainees will each write an article for one of CSUs major FEW-related centers/institutes – the Colorado Water Center, Energy Institute, or One Water Solutions Institute.
+Trainees will each write an article for one of CSUs major FEW-related centers/institutes – the Colorado Water Center, Energy Institute, or School of Global Environmental Sustainability.

 For oral presentation practice experiences, trainees will select at least one of the following activities: